piecioshka/slides-map-set-weakmap-weakset/README.md

 # slides-map-set-weakmap-weakset

-> :clipboard: Slides about new collections in JS (from ECMAScript 2015): Map, Set, WeakMap i WeakSet.
+> :clipboard: Slides about new collections in JS: Map, Set, WeakMap i WeakSet.

 ## Sources